dpw1/shopify-schema-builder/documentation.md

 ## TODO

+- Fix page height (should be 100vh)
 - Scroll to bottom when clicking on "add" new section
 - Scroll to section when clicking on "duplicate"
-- Toggle all editors
+- Toggle open/close all editors
-- Show popup when clicking on "clear"
 - Create "settings" store variable
   - Add prefix with option to include {type}
 - Create tab to add section's schema settings